Darshantawte/SqlRAG/README.md

 # SqlRAG
-build an end to end langchain based SQL database RAG tool using Tools &amp; Agents functionality, GroqAI and deployed on streamlit.
+build an end to end langchain based SQL database RAG tool using Tools &amp; Agents functionality GroqAI and deployed on streamlit.

+Functionality:
+You can connect sqllite3 or MYSQLdb instance on your machine and provide simple text(NLP) to perform SQL queries on the database instance rather than running them manually.

 <img width="944" alt="1" src="https://github.com/user-attachments/assets/eda4787b-2e66-49e4-9dcc-d866e63d8be2">